apache/apisix/docs/en/latest/plugins/mqtt-proxy.md

     ...
 ```

-Then send the MQTT request to port 9100.
+You can now send the MQTT request to port `9100`.

-Creates a stream route, and enable plugin `mqtt-proxy`.
+You can now create a stream Route and enable the `mqtt-proxy` Plugin:

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/stream_routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '